Staten Island to the Oakwood Section

 14

-• Snow is a wash.
-Staten Island and Central Jersey get comparable winters; NYC Sanitation plows the Island, for what that's worth.
+• Winter is ordinary.
+Comparable snow to the rest of the borough, and NYC Sanitation plows the Island, for what that's worth.

 15